gladiuscode/gittyloggy/README.md

 ## Roadmap

-- [] Release this as a devDependency on npm
+- [] Release on npm
 - [] Add support for multiple languages
+- [] Add support to run plugins so that each changelog output can be further customize to meet devs needs